ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

            _mint(address(0), MINIMUM_LIQUIDITY); // permanently lock the first MINIMUM_LIQUIDITY tokens
 ```

 If this is the first deposit, create `MINIMUM_LIQUIDITY` tokens and send them to address zero to lock them.
-They can never to redeemed, which means the pool will never be emptied completely (this saves us from division by zero in some places).
+They can never be redeemed, which means the pool will never be emptied completely (this saves us from division by zero in some places).
 The value of `MINIMUM_LIQUIDITY` is a thousand, which considering most ERC-20 are subdivided into units of 10^-18'th of a token, as ETH is divided into wei, is 10^-15 to the value of a single token.
 Not a high cost.

 In the time of the first deposit we don't know the relative value of the two tokens, so we just multiply the amounts and take a square root, assuming that the deposit provides us with equal value in both tokens.